-While Ded Moroz is the Russian equivalent of Santa Claus, he is unmistakably Russian in appearance and attitude, typically appearing in long, Russian-style coats in red, icy blue, silver, or gold, lined or trimmed with white fur.
+While Ded Moroz is the local equivalent of Santa Claus, he is unmistakably Russian in appearance and attitude, typically appearing in a long coat in red, icy blue, silver, or gold—lined or trimmed with white fur.

-Since the three horses of the Russian troika offer enough power and speed to get Ded Moroz to where he needs to go...the Russian Santa has no need for eight reindeer.
+Since the three horses of the Russian troika sled offer enough power and speed to get Ded Moroz to where he needs to go, he has no need for eight reindeer.

 Where to See Ded Moroz in Russia